 The school's flexible approach allows for children to access support and intervention as and when necessary.
 Individual pupil information will be added or removed from the SEND List following progress reviews and/or consultation with relevant outside agencies.
 The recording of pupil's names on the SEND List will always be managed in consultation with parents.

-Any documentation regarding safeguarding information is stored in a locked cabinet in the Headteacher's office as well as electronically on Cpoms.
+Any documentation regarding safeguarding information is stored in a locked cabinet in the Headteacher's office.